Setagaya family murder: Legacy

+Laws

 On May 27, 2024, the Setagaya Ward Assembly passed a motion for Tokyo to use DNA evidence and promote its use, including expansion of DNA information.
 In December 2024, the Sora no Kai handed a request for creating a law on DNA evidence.
 The rules of handling DNA in Japan are different, as there are no national guidelines and the TMPD operates based on regulations provided under the National Public Safety Commission Regulations.

+Reward

+As of December 2021, there was a ¥20 million reward for information leading to the arrest of the killer.